×

 What are the schools in Mexico like?

 "The British School of Monterrey (BSM) is the best international school in Mexico.
 Located in the north of the country, BSM offers a curriculum based on the UK National curriculum and an education that prepares students for university studies worldwide.
 Additionally, the school promotes bilingualism in Spanish and English.
 The school is home to many facilities like art and sports complexes as well as an extensive library.
 The Monterrey Institute of International Studies (TEC De Monterrey) is another great international school in Mexico, offering a learning environment that promotes the collective communal use and exploration of knowledge, preparing students to become highly educated, bilingual global citizens.
 This institute offers Dual Degree programs and Exchange of Studies both nationally and internationally, as well as five specialized programs; study abroad, foreign languages, bilingual studies, Pre-University and founding studies.
 The American School Foundation of Guadalajara is among the best bilingual schools in Mexico.
 They follow an American-based model of learning, offering both English and Spanish language instruction.
 The school provides quality education and facilities in an environment where diverse nationalities are valued.
 It also has Advanced Placements, an International Baccalaureate Program, and an extensive range of clubs and activities.
 Finally, the American School Foundation of Mexico City is a widely recognized bilingual school.
 It offers diverse academic programs ranging from Pre-Kindergarten and Kindergarten to College Preparatory and Advanced Placement (AP) classes.
-ASF has full bilingual language instruction in Spanish and English, as well as enrichment activities including international exchanges and competitions, robotics, and participation in sports leagues," remarked one parent with kids at in .
+ASF has full bilingual language instruction in Spanish and English, as well as enrichment activities including international exchanges and competitions, robotics, and participation in sports leagues," said one expat in with children at .

 View More Answers